Adding PECL Uploadprogress to 1&1 shared hosting for Drupal FileField

 phpize5

-• Change -config to -config5 in configure script
+• Change php-config to php-config5 in configure script

 • Change include directives in Makefile